Answers to the Most Commonly Asked Questions We Receive about Grants

 If you need money for a specific project, let’s say, providing after-school tutoring to children in underserved neighborhoods, that program could potentially be a fit for both cash donations and grants.
 This is because 1) there are grantmakers that focus on education and provide grants to support academic achievement among at-risk populations; and 2) local programs are typically supported at least in part through fundraising campaigns, collecting contributions from local community members and businesses.
 Whereas any grant money you receive will likely be restricted to project-related expenses such as hiring tutors, the cash donations you receive will most likely be unrestricted funds that can go toward general operating costs for your organization, such as office rent or the salaries of administrative staff.

-Those who donate small sums of cash to your organization will not expect to receive a formal application from you.
-Instead, you are making a general appeal for donations, and if someone feels moved to do so based on your mission and accomplishments, they will give you money.
-In return for their donation, you might send them a copy of your quarterly newsletter or a thank you letter.
-However, in general, most individual donors are not expecting anything specific in return for their donation.
+Those who donate small cash donations to your organization will not expect to receive a formal application from you.
+Instead, you are making a general appeal for donations, and if someone feels moved to do so, they will give you money based on your mission and accomplishments.
+In return for their donation, you might send them a copy of your quarterly newsletter or a thank-you letter.
+However, in general, individual donors do not expect anything specific in return for their donations.

 Grant proposals = a structured funding mechanism that you apply for, generally results in restricted funds, and usually requires signing an agreement